This story has been updated. It was first published on July 6th, 2018.

 As a pet owner, here’s a good rule of thumb to follow: If it’s too hot outside for you, then it’s way too hot for your dog.

-Jason Nicholas, veterinarian and chief medical officer at Preventive Vet, says once weather hits 80 degrees Fahrenheit (which seems like Antarctica compared to last week’s 100-plus degree heat wave), pet owners should start taking precautions.
+Jason Nicholas, veterinarian and chief medical officer at Preventive Vet, says once weather hits 80 degrees Fahrenheit (which feels like Antarctica compared to the record heat we’ve experienced the past few years), pet owners should start taking precautions.
 Nicholas says he’s seen far too many cases of dogs with heatstroke, a deadly, but completely preventable, condition.

 Instead of sweating, the main way a dog lowers its body temperature is through panting.
 These heavy, quick breaths expel heat and cause moisture to evaporate, which cools the blood in the mouth and tongue.
 However, certain conditions make this technique ineffective.
 In high humidity, evaporation happens more slowly—which means that even in a nice, shady refuge, no amount of panting will bring down a dog’s internal temperature.

 Plus, this method of cutting heat doesn’t work as well for all canines.
 Take “smush-faced dogs” like pugs or Pekingese: Those with squashed noses have a hard enough time breathing as is, so they will struggle more when it’s hot.
 The same goes for elderly dogs or ones with breathing conditions.
 Puppies are also at higher risk for heatstroke because they haven’t fully developed yet, which means your baby ball of fluff doesn’t have the same mechanisms for regulating temperature as an adult dog.
 If you have the best (and in the case of heatwaves, worst) of both worlds, a smush-faced puppy can face trouble at just 75 degrees.